dezlotnik/dsa_project3/explanation.md

 ### Efficiency
 We are iterating through the input array once, so the time complexity will be O(n), where n is the length of the input array.
-The space complexity is also O(n) since we are not sorting in place.
+The space complexity is also O(1) since we are sorting in place.

 ### Code Design
 We need to sort the array in a single traversal.
 To do this, we will keep track